GunnarEriksson/myOrigo/README.md

 User: Provides functions to check if a user has logged in or not.
 The information is saved in the session.

+Gallery: Provides a gallery for images structured in folders with the img folders as root.

+CSource: Class for display source code.

+Paging: Provides paging function for larger lists.
+Contains navigation bar.

 License
 ------------------